metal-stack/docs/docs/src/development/proposals/MEP4/README.md

 - Should be able to run with mini-lab without requiring to setup complex auth backends (dex, LDAP, keycloak, ...)
   - Simple to start with, more complex options for production setups
-- Should utilize auth mechanisms that we have already in place to best possible degree
 - Fine-grained access permissions (every endpoint maps to a permission)
 - Tenant scoping (disallow resource access to resources of other tenants)
 - Project scoping (disallow resource access to resources of other projects)